Spice up your wedding – Wedding Dance in Singapore

 You may have been inspired with “So You Think You Can Dance” or “Dance Celebrity” reality shows.
 But the truth of the matter is

 that they have much more experience and equipped with tons of trainers to prepare them for their routines.
 Remember to set your expectations so you won’t end up disappointed.
 There are many popular music videos such as Ed Sheeran’s Think Out Loud.
-The issue with these videos, is that it may look good on screen but in reality it might not be when it’s done live.
-The magic of camera work as well as Ed Sheeran’s partner in the video ( who happens to be an amazing dancer) elevates the performance.
+The issue with these videos is that it may look good on screen but in reality it might not be when it’s done live.
+The magic of camera work, as well as Ed Sheeran’s partner in the video ( who happens to be an amazing dancer), elevates the performance.
 So don’t be wowed into thinking that this is the standard to reach.

 Swing Rhythm- When choosing your songs, it’ll be easiest to have your dance routines to the sounds of Michael Buble and Frank Sinatra.
-These music contains beats that will give you momentum and signals for your dance routine.
-The next alternative is pop music or korean pop.
+This music contains beats that will give you momentum and signals for your dance routine.
+The next alternative is pop music or Korean pop.
 But again, we are talking about partner dancing and not group dancing.
 Take into account that all eyes are on both of you.
 Hence, beats and rhythm in the song will give you the proper pacing.
 Do consult with your dance instructor on what songs are appropriate.

 You can check out some of the dance routines here.